The Ultimate Guide to Mardi Gras Carnival New Orleans 2023

 1) Catch beads on Bourbon Street

-While some people do flash for beads on Bourbon Street, you do not need to, and I guarantee you will catch many!
+Many people associate catching beads at Mardi Gras Carnival New Orleans with women flashing their assets.
+While you will see the occasional person flashing for beads on Bourbon Street, you do not need to, and I guarantee you will catch many!
 That being said, the most interesting, unique, or flashing beads will usually only be thrown to the people who flash (or at least do something crazy).

 2) Try NOLA’s signature cocktails!

 - Hand Grenade – for about $11, you can get a tasty but lethal cocktail.
-Grab it at one of the 5 Tropical Isle bars, which are also lively venues that host a fun party.
+Grab it at one of the 5 Tropical Isle bars, which are lively venues hosting a fun party.

 - Hurricane – looks more upmarket and a bit more expensive, but a trip to Bourbon Street wouldn’t be the same without it.
 Grab it at Pat O’Brien’s pub.